CORPORATE GOVERNANCE OVERVIEW STATEMENT

 The Board acknowledges its overall responsibility for maintaining

-a sound system of risk management and internal control to
+a sound system of risk management and internal control to safeguard

-of occurrence of material errors, fraud or losses.
+material errors, fraud or losses.

-The Deed provides that the Manager, the Trustee and any
+The Deed provides that the Manager, the Trustee and any delegate

 In order to deal with any conflict-of-interest situations that may arise, any related party transaction, dealing, investment or appointment carried out for or on behalf of the YTL REIT Group involving parties related to the Trust must be executed on terms that are the best available to the Trust and which are no less favourable than an arm's length transaction between independent parties.